colah/implicitcad.org/app/views/pages/faq.md

 **Is it based on OpenCSG and CGAL like OpenSCAD?** Nope.
 ImplicitCAD has a custom graphics engine instead of relying on external libraries.

-**How do ImplicitCAD's graphics capabilities differe from OpenSCAD?**
+**How do ImplicitCAD's graphics capabilities differ from OpenSCAD?**

 * ImplicitCAD is capable of describing a much wider range of primitives and transformations.
 An example of this would be rounded unions, which are like unions except with the interface between the objects rounded.